KULeuvenNeuromechanics/PredSim-workshop-bcn-2024/S4 Modelling neuromusculoskeletal deficits/README.md

 1. Use the updated OpenSim model (OpenSim model called `BCN_CP<1 or 2>_<Misc.AnalysisID>_paramEst.osim`) that has the estimated optimal fiber length and estimated tendon slack length already written in it, along with `BCN_CP<1 or 2>_<Misc.AnalysisID>_paramEst_tendon_stiffness_scale.mat` to set the S.subject.tendon_stiff_scale setting in PredSim.
 2. Use the .mat files corresponding to estimated scaling factors of optimal fiber length and tendon slack length (`BCN_CP<1 or 2>_<Misc.AnalysisID>_paramEst_optimal_fiber_length_scale.mat` and `BCN_CP<1 or 2>_<Misc.AnalysisID>_paramEst_tendon_slack_length_scale.mat`) to set the subject.scale_MT_param setting of PredSim, along with `BCN_CP<1 or 2>_<Misc.AnalysisID>_paramEst_tendon_stiffness_scale.mat` to set the S.subject.tendon_stiff_scale setting in PredSim.

+To endure that you ran the program correctly, we have provided some reference results for CP1.
+Your results after running the PredSim using the model with personalized muscle tendon parameters using the default settings provided should match the reference result (https://github.com/KULeuvenNeuromechanics/PredSim-workshop-bcn-2024/blob/main/S4%20Modelling%20neuromusculoskeletal%20deficits/Code/Example%202%20-%20ParameterEstimation/ReferenceResult/PredSimResultForCP1.jpg).

 ## Example 3.
 Modelling neural impairments through muscle synergies

 Muscle co-activation patterns derived from synergies might capture non-selective muscle control in children with CP and offer a way to include motor control deficits in predictive simulation workflows.